dwesterwick/SPTLateToTheParty/README.md

 * **loot_multipliers**: [time_remaining_factor, reduction_factor] pairs describing the fraction of the accessible loot pool that should be remaining on the map based on the fraction of time remaining in the raid.
 A value of "1" means match the original loot amount.
 * **fraction_of_players_full_of_loot**: [time_remaining_factor, players_full_of_loot_fraction] pairs describing the fraction of the maximum players allowed on the map who will be full of loot based on the fraction of time remaining in the raid.
 A value of "1" in the second column means that the entire starting (full) lobby of players will have looted **destroy_loot_during_raid.avg_slots_per_player** slots worth of loot by that time.
 This value can be greater than one to include player Scavs.
-* **pmc_spawn_chance_multipliers**: [time_remaining_factor, reduction_factor] pairs describing how the PMC-conversion chance should change based on the fraction of time remaining in the raid.
-A value of "1" means match the original setting.
 * **boss_spawn_chance_multipliers**: [time_remaining_factor, reduction_factor] pairs describing how the boss-spawn chances should change based on the fraction of time remaining in the raid.
 A value of "1" means match the original setting.

 The mod uses the following process to determine which loot is accessible: